 What will and will not be included in the plan

 There are over 1,000 social purpose non-profit organizations in Vancouver, and many spaces and places that make up “social infrastructure” in our city.
 Unfortunately, we can’t capture it all in a single plan.

-The plan will include three types of City-owned and City-supported facilities that aren’t currently included in our other infrastructure plans:
+The plan will include City-owned and City-supported facilities that aren’t currently included in our other infrastructure plans:

 What will not be included in the plan:

 - Parks, plazas, community centres, affordable housing, libraries, galleries and museums.
 They are the focus of our other plans, such as Places for People Downtown, Making Space for Art: Cultural Facilities Key Gaps Update, VanPlay: Parks and Recreation Master Plan, and Vancouver’s Housing and Homelessness Strategy, among others.

 - Schools, health clinics, and hospitals, which are governed by other jurisdictions.